 What’s involved with Arm Lift Surgery (Brachioplasty)?

-The Brachioplasty is a complex procedure that involves removing sections of skin from the inner arm that runs from the armpit to the elbow.
-Excess fat and skin is removed from this area; liposuction is very common in conjunction with this procedure in order to contour the arm correctly.
-Underlying muscles are then tightened and skin then stitched back together.
-The brachioplasty is performed as a bilateral procedure, meaning both arms are done in a single operation which means recovery time will be less extensive than a secondary operation.
+Brachioplasty is a complex procedure that involves removing sections of skin from the inner arm that runs from the armpit to the elbow.
+Your surgeon will remove excess fat and skin from this area; liposuction is very common in conjunction with this procedure in order to contour the arm correctly.
+Then your surgeon will tighten underlying muscles and stitch the skin back together.
+Brachioplasty is often a bilateral procedure.
+This means the surgeon will do both arms in a single operation, therefore patients only have one recovery time not two for two separate operations.

 One operation or two?

-- These can be done separately BUT most patients choose to have a bilateral procedure, meaning TWO operations at the same time
+- These can be done separately.
+However, most patients choose to have a bilateral procedure.
+In other words, TWO operations at the same time

 - These procedures can involve 2 to 4 or more advanced surgical techniques to get a good result, such as skin reduction with liposculpting